JustinDFuller/medium-stories/drafts/SOLID-single-responsibility-principle.md

 _Note:_ Examples like this always fall short, since the example has to be small to create a reasonably sized post, the example is almost always to small to really be worth the effort.
 You'll just have to imagine the example as part of a larger application.

 Before the class was split up, this polymorphism would have been cumbursome.
-We would be overriding one method while being forced to inherit from some other base class and we would have been forced to inject a dependency for the creation methods.
+Each implementation would be overriding one method while being forced to inherit from the `User` base class.
+It may have been forced to unecessarily inject a dependency for the creation methods.

 Now, the polymorphism is easy to accomplish because the class is focused.

 How could this structure have been implemented before?
 What if A `SuperUser` could have multiple display implementations?
-Polymorphism would no longer be an options.
-Instead you would likely be forced to use if-else statements to determine which logic to use.
+Polymorphism would no longer be an option.
+Instead the class would likely be forced to use if-else statements to determine which logic to use.

 ### Common-Closure Principle

 The next package principle is the __Common-Closure Principle__.
-This principle states that a package should only have one reason to change and packages that change together, should stay together.
+This principle states that a package should only have one reason to change.
+Code that changes together should stay together.

-Applying this principle to classes, objects, and modules tells us that we should group our properties and methods based on how and why they change.
+Applying this principle to classes, objects, and modules suggests that properties and methods should be grouped based on how and why they change.

-Assume the `User` class (that was shown above) has been split up into multiple, focused classes.
+Assume the `User` class has been split up into multiple, focused classes.
 Now there is a `UserCreator` class that only implements methods related to the creation of a new user.

 ```typescript
 class UserCreator {